idaholab/moose/modules/phase_field/doc/content/modules/phase_field/MultiPhase/SLKKS.md

 # Sublattice KKS model

-The sublattice Kim-Kim-Suzuki (SLKKS) [!cite](Schwen2021) model is an extension of the original KKS model incorporaring an additional equal chemical potential constrain among the sublattice concentration in each phase.
+The sublattice Kim-Kim-Suzuki (SLKKS) [!cite](Schwen2021) model is an extension of the original KKS model incorporating an additional equal chemical potential constraint among the sublattice concentration in each phase.

 As such each component in the system will have corresponding phase concentrations, which are split up into per-sublattice concentrations.